JasonEtco/actions-toolkit/README.md

 #### tools.context.repo

 The `owner` and `repo` params for making API requests against a repository.
+This uses the `GITHUB_REPOSITORY` environment variable under the hood.

 ## Actions using actions-toolkit